 - Your complete record of study (transcripts) from each university-level institution you have attended to date - including McGill, if applicable.
 Uploaded copies of transcripts will be considered as unofficial; final, official copies will be required once you are offered admission.
 These transcripts must indicate degree awarded.
 If credits were transferred from a different institution then transcripts must also be obtained from that source.

-- An application fee of $100 in Canadian or US funds.
+- An application fee (see Student Accounts Fees, Fines & Charges page for current fee).
 There are no exceptions even if you have applied to another McGill department in the same year.
 This application fee is non-refundable.

 The fee is submitted by credit card when you submit your electronic application.